 Closed Mondays.
 Tuesday to Saturday 9.30am-4pm (Last Orders 3pm).
 Sundays 10-2pm (January – April)

 Please note we are closed Easter Sunday & Easter Monday.

 Breakfast, brunch and lunch are served on a first come, first served basis only.
 The Wild Plum accommodates up to 35 people.

-The Wild Plum coffee shop, 1st floor within Snooty Frox of Harrogate, only a stones throw away from Hornbeam Park train station.
-The Wild Plum is the perfect addition to our beautiful store and is a great place to relax and enjoy exquisitely presented home cooked food after sampling the ultimate shopping experience.
+The Wild Plum, is located on the 1st floor within Snooty Frox of Harrogate, only a stones throw away from Hornbeam Park train station.
+It is the perfect addition to our beautiful store and is a great place to relax and enjoy exquisitely presented home cooked food after sampling the ultimate shopping experience.
 The Wild Plum coffee shop provides a mouth watering menu for breakfast, lunch and afternoon tea.
 All our food is lovingly prepared and baked on the premises using only the very best, fresh and local produce.

 Plus mouth-watering specials and desserts available daily.

 Afternoon Tea Reservations